MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Import-Clixml.md

 ### System.String

-You can pipeline a string that contains a path to `Import-Clixml`.
+You can pipe a string containing a path to this cmdlet.

 ## OUTPUTS

-### PSObject
+### System.Management.Automation.PSObject

-`Import-Clixml` returns objects that were deserialized from the stored XML files.
+This cmdlet returns objects that were deserialized from the stored XML files.

 ## NOTES